 Yet spending time with a pain patient during the “interview” period has been called the cornerstone of the physical examination, diagnosis, plan of care, prognosis, and overall efficacy of the therapeutic experience.6 Pain researchers suggest that a patient interview is far more than just collecting information.6 That initial meeting is a critical component to establishing an alliance with a patient.6

 Functional Medicine clinician Henri Roca, MD, understands that health behaviors are born within family, community, and social systems.
 “Everything that has ever happened to you, every choice you have ever made brings you to the health you have today,” Dr. Roca tells his patients.
-“Each choice you make today creates the foundation upon which you can build the health you desire.”

 Dr. Roca is skilled at interpreting interconnecting webs of cause and effect to get to underlying root causes of chronic pain, and his unique way of connecting with patients has helped him form myriad effective therapeutic relationships.

 “I practice integrative Functional Medicine.
 That’s the only way I can do medicine,” says Dr. Roca.
 “So I have to see the whole person.
 I have to get to the root cause.
 I have to honor their life story, and I have to use everything that works to help bring the person to their best place of health.”

 Currently, Dr. Roca is doing this with the Veterans Administration in Arkansas, as the program director for the Integrative Medicine Program for Pain.
 He offers an individualized approach to health and disease, recognizing the interaction and importance of every aspect of a person’s life—mind, body, spirit, and emotion.

 - Whitten CE, Donovan M, Cristobal K. Treating chronic pain: new knowledge, more choices.
 Perm J. 2005;9(4):9-18.